 Public health lawyers assist local, state, tribal and federal public health officials and their legal counsel, legislators, members of the judiciary, regulators and advocates in developing, interpreting, implementing and enforcing laws, regulations and policies that protect, promote and improve the public’s health and safety.
 Public health law academicians provide training and conduct research to support public health law.
 Public health lawyers also defend sound public health policies against legal or political challenges.
 Some public health departments have their own legal counsel.
 Others rely on city, county, tribal or state attorneys, or private counsels, to serve that role.

 The Network is funded by the Robert Wood Johnson Foundation.
-The Network would like other funders to support the Network’s goals.
-Those interested in funding the Network should call 952-452-9706.
+Additional funders can serve to help advance specific public health goals.
+Those interested in funding the Network should contact Sonia Krinke, Program Development Manager.